Getting Set Up

 Supported operating systems

-macOS, Windows, ChromeOS, and Linux are all supported, as long as you run Chrome.
+macOS, Windows, ChromeOS, Android, and Linux are all supported.

-Leaders: We recommend a laptop or notebook computer rather than a smartphone.
-The Leader interface has more controls on screen, and they are easier to manage on a larger display.
-Performers and audience members can use any screen size.
+Organizers: We recommend a laptop or notebook computer rather than a smartphone.
+The Organizer interface has more controls on screen, and they are easier to manage on a larger display.
+Performers and Audience members can use any screen size.

 iOS and iPadOS — not yet

 iPhones and iPads are not currently supported.
-This is a browser limitation, not a hardware one — Chrome on iOS does not yet provide the audio APIs Lyrekos needs.
-MacBooks running Chrome work perfectly.
+This is a browser limitation, not a hardware one — Safari on iOS does not yet provide the audio APIs Lyrekos needs, and Apple requires all iOS browsers to use Safari's engine.
+MacBooks work perfectly in any browser.

 iPhone and iPad with a red "no" symbol — iOS not yet supported by Lyrekos